LearningLocker/docs/src/http-persona-identifiers.md

 This interface creates or updates a persona identifier depending on whether the IFI already exists.

 - If the `persona` property is not set, a persona will be created if the identifier's IFI doesn't exist.
-- If the `persona` property is set, the persona must already exist, a 404 will be returned otherwise.
+- If the `persona` property is set, the persona must already exist.
+Otherwise, a 404 response code will be returned.

-A request to this route would look something like the request below.
+A request to the upsert route would look something like this:

 ```http
 POST http://www.example.org/api/v2/personaidentifier/upsert